AlexDralur/revblog/README.md

 * Users could log through their social networks profiles (FB, X) or email.
 * Create a profile page where users can add their personal photos and descriptions.
+* Users could report a post to be checked by the admin.
 ​

 ## **Testing Phase**